 All noble qualities for enterprise communication.

-So, surely this addresses all the root causes of communication problems in companies that manage repeatable processes, and the issues with Whatsapp and iMessage?
+So, surely this addresses all the root causes of communication problems in companies that manage collaborative processes, and the issues with Whatsapp and iMessage?

 If that was the case, wouldn’t we expect to see every business that manages repeatable processes around the world using Slack?